SamuelDowse/DeviceTracker/README.md

 ## Appcelerator Device Tracker project.

 This project was created with the idea that we could keep track of all Appcelerator test devices.
-Each device has it's own unique QR code and each user/developer has their own unique QE code.
+Each device has it's own unique barcode and each user/developer has their own unique barcode.

+The barcodes supported by the scanner are: EAN, UPC and QR codes

 ### How To Use:

 ##### To assign a device to yourself for testing:
-1. Scan your own QR code.
+1. Scan your own barcode.
 2. Scan all the devices you wish to use.
 3. Double tap the screen to assign the devices to yourself.